iTwin/itwinjs-core/docs/contribute/Publish.md

 6. The `ecpresentation` CI job is automatically started.
 A successful CI build can be released following one the below ways:
-   - Open the job and tag it with a "Release" tag.
+   - Open the job and tag it with a **Release** tag.
 This will start a release job after a successful build.
-   - After the build is complete go to it's VSTS site and press "Release".
+   - After the build is complete go to it's VSTS site and press **Release**.